lukelarue/losiento/project_spec.md

   - House rule: sliding on own color works.
   - All pawns on slide path are sent to their Start, including sliding player.
   - Special slide-into-Safety-Zone rule.
+  - Interactions with card `Sorry!` when the landing space is another color's slide start (slide still applies and bumps all pawns along the slide).

 - **Safety Zones and Home**
   - Only own pawns can enter Safety Zone.